 Melt the remaining chocolate (see the Recipe Notes on methods).
 Use a digital thermometer or an infrared temperature gun to make sure the melted chocolate doesn’t go over 122 °F for dark and semisweet chocolate or 113 °F for milk and white chocolate.

-Once the chocolate is melted, add the reserved chocolate, a bit at a time, and stir until the chocolate cools to 82 to 84 °F (28 to 29°C) for dark and semisweet chocolate or 79 to 81ºF (26 to 27ºC) for milk and white chocolate.
-When the chocolate reaches the correct temperature. it’s ready for use for dipped your treats.
+Once the chocolate is melted, add the reserved chocolate, a bit at a time, and stir until the chocolate cools to 82 °F to 84 °F for dark and semisweet chocolate or 79 °F to 81 °F for milk and white chocolate.
+When the chocolate reaches the correct temperature, check to see if the chocolate is ready.

-You might be tempted to use chocolate chips instead of chopping a block chocolate but try to avoid that impulse.
+You might be tempted to use chocolate chips instead of chopping a block of chocolate, but try to avoid that impulse.
 Many types of chocolate chips have ingredients (stabilizers and preservatives) that interfere with tempering.
 Best to stick with high quality baking chocolate and leave the chips in the pantry this time.To melt your chocolate, you have a choice of how to go about it.
 Whichever method you choose, be careful not to heat the chocolate above 122°F or it will burn.

 Use a microwave-safe bowl and melt in 20 to 30 second bursts at half powder until the chocolate is almost melted.
 Remove from the microwave and stir until the chocolate is completely melted.

 Use a saucepan or large bowl set above 1-inch of simmering water, being careful that the bottom isn't sitting in the water itself and being careful that no water gets in the chocolate.